NyxHexen/CI_MS1_THH/readme.md

 This website was deployed using GitHub Pages.

 ### GitHub Pages Deploy
-1. Navigate to the repository containing the project you would like publushed.
+1. Navigate to the repository containing the project you would like published.
 2. Click on Settings.
 3. On the vertical bar below, click Pages.
 4. Select the branch and root folder of the project that you want to deploy.